hisergiorojas/codecheck2/build-instructions.md

     com.horstmann.codecheck.comrun.remote= the URL of the comrun service

-To verify that the comrun service is running, visit this url
+To check the health of the comrun service, visit this url

 ```
 https://service url/api/health